baheredia/set/Readme.md

 * Put an Against the clock (it will have a clock, and you should do it in the less time possible, maybe Time/nSets (since you can have short hands or long hands)
 * Put an Against the machine (with difficulty) (it will give you a fixed amount of time to find a set before the point is taken for the machine)
 * The code needs more cleaning: separate into different modules.
+* Put the rules of the game in the start page.
+* The options for size don't work on mobile phones (at least in mine)

 I think that is all.